VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## The Order Access Code record locator

-A Registrant may need to retrieve an Order, either to view it, or to complete registering Attendees to seats.
+A Registrant may need to retrieve an Order, either to view it, or to complete assigning Attendees to seats.
 This may happen in a different web session, so the Registrant must supply some information to locate the previously saved order.